About Us

 Phil Bingham - Board Member

 Phil is the Vice-President of the Barry Harris Institute of Jazz.
 He is also a Minister of Music Emeritus for Concord Baptist Church of Christ in Brooklyn, NY.
-Mr. Bingham is a music consultant with the New York City vicinity School Districts, and the cover conductor of the The Barry Harris 50-Year Concert Retrospective Concert Band, Orchestra and Choir.
+Mr. Bingham is a music consultant with the New York City vicinity School Districts, and the cover conductor of The Barry Harris 50-Year Concert Retrospective Concert Band, Orchestra and Choir.
 He is a composer, arranger, and conference leader.
 He has conducted professional development workshops for both the secular and sacred music communities.
 Some examples of his presentations are “Worship Intentionally”, “Worship Intonationally”, “Worship Contoured”, and “Worship with a discernible bridge to the various music traditions.”
 In addition to his board responsibilities, Phil works directly with the students and is a valuable mentor for them.

 STAFF